HomeMy WebLinkAbout1938-12-19 72 �

 Carl B. Jones

-Clarence E. MaePhee
+Clarence E. MacPhee

 Mr. Potter moved that these persons be appointed as

-the Patriots' Day Committee for 1939.
+the Patriots ' Day Committee for 1939.
 Mr. Rowse seconded

 the motion and it was so voted.